mosesmusime/alx-pre_course/README.md

-This an update to the readme file.
+This an update to the readme file